ddrone/adventures-in-compilation/README.md

 - [x] (Maintenance) Extract Cabal dependencies into a common block to avoid repetition
 - [x] Add a new executable "compiler" that will print the CFG at the moment
 - [x] Debug the compiler on programs/a01.aic
+- [ ] Implement interpretation of binary expressions
+- [ ] Implement compilation of binary expressions
+- [ ] (Maintenance) Add a warning about non-exhaustive pattern matching to the project
+- [ ] Implement boolean comparisons in the interpreter
 - [ ] Add conditionals to the language
 - [ ] Implement conversion of CFG to SSA-form, adding phi-nodes
 - [ ] Implement code generation to x86-64 assembly